greatislander/c2lc-project-website/src/activities/build-a-rhythm.md

 ## Level Up!

-Ask learners to play their sequence from a different location on the grid and incorporate the sonification.
+Ask learners to change their character's starting position on the scene before playing the piece their piece.
+Encourage them to try different starting positions and notice how it changes the sonifictaion when they play their piece.